Department of Government Efficiency: Origin

 Musk mentioned having proposed a "government efficiency commission" to Trump during an interview in the summer of 2024.
 Soon after that, he brought it up during a discussion with Trump on Musk's social media platform X. That month, Trump said that he would be open to giving Musk an advisory role.
 The next day, an X user suggested the name "Department of Government Efficiency" for the new initiative; Musk replied "That is the perfect name", and posted "I am willing to serve" with an AI-created image of him in front of a lectern marked "D.O.G.E."
 The DOGE acronym refers to an internet meme of a Shiba Inu dog and to Dogecoin, a meme coin that Musk promotes, making "Department of Government Efficiency" a backronym.

 Days after the election, a small group, including Musk, Vivek Ramaswamy, Howard Lutnick, and Brad Smith, started meeting at Mar-a-Lago.
 On November 12, Trump announced that Musk and Ramaswamy would lead DOGE and analogized it to the Manhattan Project.
 During an interview with Tucker Carlson on the same day, Musk proposed consolidating the 400 federal agencies: "99 [...] is more than enough".
 Musk and Ramaswamy co-authored an op-ed in The Wall Street Journal three days later arguing for the need to reduce the size of government.

 At a Trump campaign rally in Madison Square Garden in October 2024, Musk said he thought DOGE could reduce federal spending by "at least" $2 trillion, a figure higher than the 2023 discretionary spending budget.
 At the first cabinet meeting of the second Trump administration in February, Musk remained optimistic that $1 trillion–15% of the budget–could be cut.
 In April 2025, Musk stated that at that time $150 billion had been cut, but this figure was disputed by fact-checkers, and House DOGE caucus leader Blake Moore said on June 5 that Republican members always knew it was a "massive exaggeration".
 In October, after the fiscal year had ended, the New York Times reported that budget experts and congressional appropriators still didn't know how much funding had been cut or where those unused funds had gone.

 Self-deletion date

 On December 2, 2024, Ramaswamy posted that "Most government projects should come with a clear expiry date"; Musk replied that the final step of DOGE was "to delete itself".
 Trump stated that the entity's work will "conclude" no later than July 4, 2026.
 This termination will coincide with a "Great American Fair" that Trump has proposed for the 250th anniversary of the United States.
 Trump called the promised results "the perfect gift to America".

 Trump's January 20 order on DOGE (E.O.
 14158) created and divided DOGE into a permanent part and a temporary part.
-What exactly the temporary part consists of has yet to be determined.
+However, it remains unclear what exactly the temporary part consisted of.